 As humans, we tend to like visual presentations of information.
 They can be aesthetically appealing and succinctly convey a lot of information.
 So, it is understandable we try to use visualizations as frequently and quickly as possible.
 I have seen many businesses becoming quite frustrated with IT not rolling out the solutions quickly enough.

-They saw how the demo team did it so effortlessly.
-But the sales teams for these demos use well-curated (pre-processed) data typically sourced from a modern analytics platform.
+The sales teams for these demos use well-curated (pre-processed) data, typically sourced from a modern analytics platform and often end up doing an effortless demo.
 In reality, creating a data visualization solution is a much more involved process.

 An Important Detour: Data Governance and Stewardship

 Before we get into this journey, we must take a detour.
-Think of it as an intervention to mitigate frustration with data visualization delivery and ROI realization expectations.
+Think of it as an intervention to mitigate frustration with data visualization delivery and return on investment (ROI) realization expectations.

 In addition to the infrastructure investment, you will need to create a Data Governance and Stewardship (DG) organization.
 The scope and structure will vary by company, but the goal is the same: manage data assets to maximize value for the firm.